Helping the Needy

 Within the body of Christ, they are perhaps the poorest of all.
 Their lives have been reduced to a bed, a chair, and a bathroom.
 They may be attended by people who view them as mere objects, with no real value.
 They may be granted little privacy and modesty.
 Their calls for help may be ignored.
 In some of the cheapest establishments they may even be subjected to abuse.
 The least we can do is to let them know they are not forgotten and to give them a sense of our love.

-When in her seventies, my mother started a nursing home ministry that continued over ten years.
+When in her seventies, my mother started a nursing home ministry that continued more than ten years.
 Toward the end, she was older than most of the people she visited.
 She was appreciated not only by the nursing home residents, but also by the caregivers and administrators, who gave her special recognition in the form of awards and plaques and publicity.
-In every respect her outreach to the elderly was an effective testimony for Christ.
+In every respect her outreach to old folks was an effective testimony for Christ.

 3. Am I helping others who are poor?

 But you say, "In America there are no poor people apart from those who have allowed laziness or some other vice to overmaster them and drag them down into degradation."
 Yes, sin may be the reason for poverty in some cases, and certainly we would not question that the poor are sinners.
 They are sinners because they belong to a race consisting entirely of sinners except for Jesus.
 But we can rejoice that God offers all humanity His mercy.
 Are you not a sinner?
 Has His mercy not come to you?
 Why, then, should you decline to show mercy to another sinner like yourself?
-Your helping hand to that single welfare mom living in squalor with her seven kids, or to that derelict on the street corner, or to that druggie and his freakish looking girlfriend is the hand of God’s mercy.
+If you reach out to help that single welfare mom living in squalor with her seven kids, or to that derelict on the street corner, or to that druggie and his freakish looking girlfriend, your helping hand is really the hand of God’s mercy.
 You may not see any good result, but God will repay you.
 And occasionally your effort may snatch a soul from the brink of hell.

 4. What am I doing to help brethren who are not exactly poor, but who have far less financial power than I have and who, as a result, are deprived of privileges that I take for granted?